Serb Democratic Party (Serbia, 1990–2003): Early years

 The Serb Democratic Party was established in 1990 after the re-introduction of multi-party politics to Serbia.
 Its first leader was Anđelko Ležajić.
 The party fielded a number of candidates in the 1990 Serbian parliamentary election and received 32,927 votes (0.68%) in total.
 One of the party's candidates was elected: Tode Vojvodić in the constituency of Stara Pazova and Pećinci.

 During the 1991–93 Serbian parliament, the Socialist Federal Republic of Yugoslavia (SFRY) disintegrated and the Yugoslav Wars of the 1990s began.
 Ležajić later recalled seeing Jovan Rašković, leader of the SDS in Croatia, urging Serbs to use methods of Gandhian resistance to win their own state in the predominantly Serb areas of Croatia and Bosnia.
 (Rašković was ultimately replaced by more hardline elements in the party.)
-In a Serbian parliamentary debate in March 1991, in the opening stages of the Croatian War, Vojvodić accused the Serbian government of abandoning the Serbs of Croatia while Croatian authorities were arming militants associated with the Croatian Democratic Union (HDZ), who in turn were harassing the Serb community.
+In a Serbian parliamentary debate in March 1991, during the opening stages of the Croatian War, Vojvodić accused the Serbian government of abandoning the Serbs of Croatia while Croatian authorities were arming militants associated with the Croatian Democratic Union (HDZ), who in turn were harassing the Serb community.

 The SDS participated in the May 1992 Yugoslavian parliamentary election, winning 87,589 votes (2.28%) and no seats.
 The election took place under a system of mixed proportional representation; the leader of the party's electoral list was Jovan Rašković, who had by this time relocated to Serbia.
 Rašković died in July 1992.
 The SDS's leader in Serbia after this time was Velimir Branković.

 For the December 1992 Yugoslavian parliamentary election, held under a system of full proportional representation, the SDS formed an alliance with Milan Paroški's People's Party called Srpska Opozicija (English: Serbian Opposition).
 The alliance won 200,044 votes (4.3%) and no seats.
 In the concurrent 1992 Serbian parliamentary election, also held under a system of full proportional representation, the SDS ran on its own and won 9,771 votes and no seats.
 The party's main area of support in the republican election was the Novi Sad constituency, where Branković led the electoral list.

 In the 1993 Serbian parliamentary election, the SDS won 15,447 votes and once again won no seats.
 The party's electoral lists identified the writer Radomir Smiljanić as its leader during this time.